-You should discuss with your doctor any decision to stop vedolizumab infusions.
-The benefits of taking vedolizumab and treating an inflammatory bowel condition during pregnancy need to be weighed against the possible risks of continuing the medication.
-For more information on UC and CD during pregnancy, please see the MotherToBaby fact sheet on Inflammatory Bowel Disease at http://mothertobaby.org/fact-sheets/inflammatory-bowel-disease-pregnancy/.
+For more information on UC and CD during pregnancy, please see the MotherToBaby fact sheet on Inflammatory Bowel Disease at https://mothertobaby.org/fact-sheets/inflammatory-bowel-disease-pregnancy/.

 Can taking vedolizumab make it more difficult for me to become pregnant?

 There are currently no studies on fertility and vedolizumab in humans.
-Animal studies done by the manufacturer did not find that fertility was lowered with the use of vedolizumab in pregnancy.
+An animal study done by the manufacturer did not find that fertility was lower with the use of vedolizumab.
 At this time, it is not known if taking vedolizumab would make it more difficult for a woman to get pregnant.

-Can taking vedolizumab during my pregnancy cause birth defects?
+Can taking vedolizumab during my pregnancy cause birth defects or other pregnancy complications?

 Can I take vedolizumab while breastfeeding?

-Yes.
-Vedolizumab has not been studied for use during breastfeeding; however, because vedolizumab is a very large protein, it is not likely that very much of the medication would be able to pass into breast milk.
-Also, vedolimuzab is poorly absorbed from the gut, so it is unlikely that any of the medication that gets into breast milk would enter the baby’s system.
+Probably.
+Vedolizumab has not been studied for use during breastfeeding; however, there are some case reports of women who used this medication while nursing without problems in the nursing infant.
+Because vedolizumab is a very large protein, it is not likely that very much of the medication is able to pass into breast milk.
+Furthermore, vedolimuzab is poorly absorbed from the gut, so it is unlikely that any of the medication that gets into breast milk would enter the baby’s system from the GI tract.
 It is possible that premature babies (born before 37 weeks gestation) with underdeveloped digestive systems may be able to absorb more of the medication in breast milk.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+Be sure to talk to your healthcare provider about your breastfeeding questions.

 What if the father of the baby takes vedolizumab?

-There are no studies looking at possible risks to a pregnancy when the father takes vedolizumab.
+There are reports on 13 pregnancies in partners of men who use vedolizumab, with no birth defects reported.
 In general, exposure of the father is unlikely to increase the risk to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting a study looking at vedolizumab and other medications used to treat autoimmune diseases in pregnancy.
-If you are interested in taking part in one of these studies, please call 1-877-311-8972 or sign up at http://mothertobaby.org/join-study/.
+MotherToBaby is currently conducting a study looking at vedolizumab and other medications used to treat UC and CD in pregnancy.
+If you are interested in taking part in one of these studies, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.